anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     - Update Project Metadata with New SSH Keys

-      Now that `sshkeys.txt` contains all the SSH keys (both existing and new), thge Project's Metadata can now be updated.
+      Now that `sshkeys.txt` contains all the SSH keys (both existing and new), the Project's Metadata can now be updated.

       ```bash
       gcloud compute project-info add-metadata --metadata-from-file ssh-keys=sshkeys.txt